cs194-126/lab1/README.md

 #### Command-line option
 0. Ensure command-line git is installed.
   - On Debian-based systems (including Ubuntu), this is available as a package.

     ```
     sudo apt-get install git
     ```

   - On Windows, [download and run this installer](https://git-scm.com/download/win).
 0. Clone (download a copy of) the repository:

   ```
   git clone --recursive git@github.com:cs194-126/lab1.git
   ```

 0. To pull new updates your local repository from GitHub:

   ```
   git pull
   git submodule update --init --recursive
   ```

   Submodules (essentially other repositories that are cloned and tracked as part of this repository) are not automatically updated as part of pull, which is why you must execute the submodule update separately.

 #### GUI option
-_GitHub Desktop is only avialable for Windows and Mac._
+_GitHub Desktop is only available for Windows and Mac._

 0. Download and install [GitHub Desktop](https://desktop.github.com/).
 0. Clone [this repository](https://github.com/cs194-126/lab1) to desktop using the "Clone or download" button on the web interface.
 It should automatically launch GitHub Desktop.